We're here to help

 Unsurprisingly, the domiciliary care industry saw job vacancy rates rise significantly at the start of the COVID-19 pandemic.

 It’s not all good news, though.
-As we mentioned, 84% of home care providers still cite recruitment difficulties as the main reason why they can’t meet the higher demand for their services.
+74% of home care providers still cite recruitment difficulties as the main reason why they can’t meet the higher demand for their services.
+And that means one in ten posts are left unfilled

-The nationality of workers recruited into the industry has continued to progress as forecasted as well, with the proportion of British workers falling from 78% to 70% in 2024.
-This coincides with an increase of non-EU workers from 16% to 25% this year, showing that the industry is increasingly looking to foreign recruits to fill vacancies.
+The nationality of workers recruited into the industry has continued to progress as forecasted as well, with the proportion of British workers falling to 64% in 2025.
+This coincides with an increase of non-EU workers from 25% to 31% this year, showing that the industry is increasingly looking to foreign recruits to fill vacancies.

 What are the biggest challenges for the home care industry?